 Safety first!
 The harness does hold up the sack really well.

 I went first.
 Flying fox looked easy, yeah because this is the practice version.
+I spotted a couple of fawns near the bushes and wished I had my AR-15 upper receivers.

 There’s a limit to number of people per platform.
 1 monkey per tree.